If you like your Christmas markets sandwiched between mighty imperial buildings, then Maria-Theresien-Platz is another must on your list.

 They actually issued the first patent for a snow globe to a Viennese surgical instrument manufacturer (I have questions).
 The family-run business still makes the globes today and often pops up at different markets.

-At the previous market, a wider selection of stands offered decorations than in past years.
-The location also continued to be one of the largest, which meant a few extras you might not find elsewhere.
+The quality of the stands is high with a varied mix of arts and crafts.
+The location also continues to be one of the largest, which means a few extras you might not find elsewhere.

-Three intriguing stops on my visit were a stand selling Lithuanian candle houses, another featuring mountains of Italian cheeses and salamis, and the Urban Sidewalker booth with its unusual and lovely maps of Vienna and stylistic representations of famous buildings.
+Just to give you an idea of the variety, the 2024 market included a stand selling Lithuanian candle houses, another featuring mountains of Italian cheeses and salamis, and the Urban Sidewalker booth with its unusual and lovely maps of Vienna.

-The market takes a similar form to a Celtic cross, where the four ends have the highest density of food and drink stalls.
-The end nearest the Kunsthistorisches Museum usually includes some covered areas with bar tables, just in case it rains or snows.
+The layout usually mimics that of a shortened Celtic cross, where the four ends have the highest density of food and drink stalls.
+The end nearest the Kunsthistorisches Museum typically includes some covered areas with bar tables, just in case it rains or snows.

 (The museums flanking the market look gorgeous as the sun goes down)

-This is definitely one market that looks best after dusk, with both museums lit up, and a ghostly Empress watching over it all.
+This is definitely one location that looks best after dusk, with both museums lit up, and a ghostly Empress watching over it all.

 (Market view before we paid more attention to energy use and costs)